 EWMS for activities identified as having high environmental risk will undergo a period of consultation with stakeholders and authorities prior to approval.
 A list of upcoming/future EWMS will be provided to ERG participants during regular meetings.
 The ERG will determine which EWMS are high risk and require consultation and those that do not.

-EWMS for activities likely to be considered high risk include:
+EWMS for activities likely to be considered high risk due to their proximity to environmentally sensitive areas as determined in the Risk Workshop include: